-FY 2024 INSPIRE Initiative
+FY 2025 INSPIRE Initiative

-Appendix 5: Application & Program Development Resources
+Appendix 5: Application and Program Development Resources

 This resource compendium provides relevant community, state, and national information to help INSPIRE applicants gather data to inform their project and write a successful application.
-It is not meant to be comprehensive, but merely a starting point to inform the applicant's SUD recovery-to-work efforts.
+It is not meant to be comprehensive, but merely a starting point to inform the applicant's SUD recovery-to-work and ecosystem building efforts.